microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/permissionscreepindexdistribution.md

 ---
 title: "permissionsCreepIndexDistribution resource type"
 description: "Represents the Permissions Creep Index Distribution for the authorization system.
-PCI distribution chart shows the classification of human and nonhuman identities based on the PCI score in three buckets: low, medium, high)."
+PCI distribution chart shows the classification of human and nonhuman identities based on the PCI score in three buckets: low, medium, high."
 author: "ashyasingh"
 ms.localizationpriority: medium
 ms.prod: "multicloud-permissions-management"